-1. Open a browser and go to dealer.control4.com.

-- 2. Log in as the dealer. - 3.
-Go to Support > Software Updates > USB Installer. - 4.
-Click on the USB Install Creator program. - 5.
-Follow the instructions in the USB Stick Creator White Paper (located next to USB Installer) to complete the process. - 6.
-Connect the USB drive to your customer's system using Composer Pro, and then follow the instructions in the USB Install White Paper.
+- Open a browser and go to www.control4.com. - 2 Log in as the dealer. - 3 Go to Products > Software > Software Updates > USB Installer. - 4 Click on the USB Install Creator program. - 5 Follow the instructions in the USB Stick Creator White Paper (located next to USB Installer) to complete the process. - 6 Connect the USB drive to your customer's system using Composer Pro, and then follow the instructions in the USB Install White Paper.